hschaeidt/domquery/README.md

 Based on the jQuery-like selectors it gives the opportunity to get data and values from queried elements.

 domquery is heavely based on golangs [html package](https://godoc.org/golang.org/x/net/html) for searching and parsing through HTML in form of HTML Tokens.
-Elements returned from the lib are objects of type html.Token (golangs html package) or helper.TokenChain (github.com/hschaeidt/domquery/helper)
+Elements returned from the lib are objects of type html.Token (golangs html package) or tokenutil.Chain (github.com/hschaeidt/domquery/tokenutil)

 # Usage